anvuongb/matrix-analysis-final/README.md

-This repo contains codes needed for NMF based on MU and HALS
+This repo contains codes needed for NMF based on MU and HALS.
+It implements algorithms from the paper https://arxiv.org/abs/1107.5194

 ## NMF
 Two NMF algorithms are implemented in ```nmf.py```, if ```alpha=0```, they reduce to non-accelerated versions.